butterCoders/bb01/README.md

   * yarn
   * npm i
   * pnpm i
+  **Don't write issues like yarn not found!!!.
+If you use yarn in your project use yarn, i prefer pnpm**
 - copy redisConfig.json.example to redisConfig.json*1
   * fill it with your values
 - copy config.env.example to config.env